Monitor HTTP Load Balancer

 Note: The system performs rate adaptive sampling to guarantee that a fair number of logs are stored even when the traffic loads are high.

-Note: A custom time period must be within the last 7 days, which is the log retention limit.
+Note: A custom time frame must be within the last 7 days, which is the log retention limit.

 You can apply filters to display the trend for specific HTTP codes.
 For example, de-select all and select only 2xx